Skip to main content

 • Serialization Format: JSON, Avro, Protobuf

-• Consumer Group: (For source nodes)
+• Consumer Group: (When used as a source node)

 Code Node